nuls-io/devsite/docs/Docs/c_chain_box.md

 The rules for reading data in a byte array are as follows:
 1. 2 bytes store unsigned 16-bit int to save the transaction type.
 2. 4 bytes store unsigned 32-bit int to save transaction timestamp (January 1, 1970 to the current number of seconds)
-3. Variable length type storage remark string, see [variable length type reading method] (# variable length type storage structure)
+3. Variable length type storage remark string, see [variable length type reading method](#Variable Length Type Storage Structure)
 4. Become a type store txData string, business custom, but still need to be converted into a byte array.
 5. The variable length type stores the coinData string, which is the hexadecimal string after the serialData object is serialized.
 See [CoinData Deserialization Method](#CoinData)
 6. The variable length type stores the transaction signature string, which is a hexadecimal string serialized by the TransactionSignature object.